andywimmer/ansible-grav/README.md

 # QA

-The following matrix outlines current Distro/Host compatibility for this playbook:
+The following matrix outlines current Distro/Host compatibility for this playbook.
+Check the issue tracker for more information on ❌s.

 |                | AWS | DigitalOcean | Vultr |
 |----------------|:---:|:------------:|:-----:|